 - a political attack against Planned Parenthood and legal abortion by conservative, right-wing men who want to control women’s bodies

 Sensational headlines will continue, since multiple states are filing lawsuits against the rules.
 So what is the truth?

 Nine months ago, I read the original proposed rules and provided a quick breakdown of some important changes.
 Here, I will provide more information directly from the actual text of the rules — something I have not found in ANY news story I have read pertaining to the finalized rules — and what changes will be made.
-My goal is to present the truth, and not respond to every single news outlets’ clamoring claims.
+My goal is to present the truth, and not respond to every single news outlets’ claims.

 The entire 312-page text includes the final rules to be submitted to the Federal Register (pgs.
-291-312), the purpose of the rule (pgs.
+291-312), the purpose of the rules (pgs.
 6-7), a background discussing the history of Title X rules (pgs 23-30), a thorough addressing of the public comments (both positive and negative) on the proposed rules (pgs.
 30-245), and an analysis of the costs and benefits of implementing the rules (pgs 245-290).

 To begin, let’s clarify a few possible misconceptions:

 Was Title X ever supposed to fund abortion?